How and when to complete an (NHS:RET) retirement application

 • Timescales for submitting the NHS:RET retirement application

-• A guide to completing the member section (part 1)
+• A guide to completing the employer section (part 2 NHS:RET form)

-• A guide to completing the employer section (part 2)
+• A guide to completing the employer section (part 2 PRAC:RET form)

 Timescales for submitting the NHS:RET retirement application